At Ohio Valley University, we seek

 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant research on his or her own in papers described below.
 Academic abilities assessed include reading with understanding skills as evidenced by classroom discussion; writing skills as evidenced by several typed papers and a portfolio; research skills as evidence by an interview project; and memory organization and retention and integrative reasoning skills as evidenced by oral exams.

-The grade will be based on two oral exams (including a written Bible exam if the oral Bible exam is failed), a typewritten research paper or exegesis of at least five pages in length of enough quality to be presented to a graduate school as a writing sample (revising a former paper is suggested), a five-page reflection paper over the Bible program, a portfolio of the student's work over the years, and attendance and participation in class.
+The grade will be based on two oral exams (including a written Bible exam if the oral Bible exam is failed), fourteen one-page chapter reports on the textbook readings, a five-page reflection paper over the Bible program, elements of a portfolio of the student's work over the years, and attendance and participation in class.
 Bible exam questions can come from any place in the Bible.
-In addition, students will be expected to do a professional research project which will consist of one-page write-ups of eight interviews with ministers, a synthesized list of five positives and five negatives that the student has learned from the interviews, and a vita or resume.
+In addition, students will be expected to do a professional research project which will consist of one-page write-ups of eight interviews with ministers, and a synthesized list of five positives and five negatives that the student has learned from the interviews.

 The papers should be typed.
-The number of pages listed for the typed papers refer to full pages, not counting the cover sheet (required) and bibliography (also required for the exegesis with at least six entries, most of which are from books or print journals).
+The number of pages listed for the typed papers refer to full pages, not counting the cover sheet (required).
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers) with 1" margins.
 The typed papers should be written using the Turabian style guide.

-The portfolio should include at least the following: a resumé, statements of philosophy of ministry, your spiritual journey, and your views on ethics and integrity, a bibliography of important works in Bible and ministry (with items owned marked with an asterisk), examples of your academic work (including a copy of the research paper or exegesis produced for this class), examples of lessons and/or sermons from your internship or other ministry, recommendations, any diplomas and/or certificates, material from mission workshops, lectureships, or campaigns, and a global component.
+A portfolio should include at least the following: a resumé, statements of philosophy of ministry, your spiritual journey, and your views on ethics and integrity, a bibliography of important works in Bible and ministry (with items owned marked with an asterisk), examples of your academic work (including a copy of the research paper or exegesis produced for this class), examples of lessons and/or sermons from your internship or other ministry, recommendations, any diplomas and/or certificates, material from mission workshops, lectureships, or campaigns, and a global component.
+The first five elements will be produced in this class.

 Ten points will be given for attendance.
 One point will be deducted for each class missed, including those missed for illness.
 The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace days will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace days will be applied first to excused absences.